bidr11/DiscordC2.NET/README.md

 # DiscordC2.NET
-The DiscordC2.NET is a bot-based C2 (Command and Control) tool made using C# that is designed to provide remote access and control over computer connections.
-This tool allows for you can perform various tasks and manage computers completely through Discord.
+DiscordC2.NET is a bot-based C2 (Command and Control) tool made using C# that is designed to provide remote access and control over computer connections.
+Using this tool, you can perform various tasks and manage computers completely through Discord.

 ## Demo
 https://github.com/bidr11/DiscordC2.NET/assets/97621670/c6494342-6726-4856-8045-4c254fdc8fd3